 While browsing the Web for business or pleasure, you’ve probably noticed that a lot of sites have groups of links or display ads that say “Ads by Google” under them.
 Maybe you’ve clicked on a few, or even ended up buying something from one of those linked sites.
+Welcome to Google AdSense.
+This sophisticated ad display service is a money generator.
+We’ll dive deeper in to the subject so you can see how to “Get Started Making Money with Google AdSense.”

 Obviously, the owners of the retail or other site you end up at makes money if you buy something.
 But did you know the original site that hosted that ad is getting a cut, too, even if you don’t make a purchase?